Adult Camp

 Apple Knoll Farm, Millis, MA

-This year Gwyneth McPherson joins us as a clinician for the 2025 CRDA Adult Camp.
-And of course, Lynne Kimball Davis is returning by popular demand!
-Camp provides a friendly learning environment for a range of riders working from intro level to FEI .
+This year Volker Brommann re-joins as a clinician for the 2026 CRDA Adult Camp.
+And of course, Lynne Kimball.
+Davis is returning by popular demand!
+Camp provides a friendly learning environment for a range of riders working from training level to FEI.
 The campers find support from both the clinicians and the other campers, whether they are looking to improve their dressage scores, develop their horse’s way of going, or enrich their rides in the ring or on the trail.
 CRDA Adult Camp is open to both adult amateurs and professionals.
 Auditors are welcomed and encouraged!

 Camp is a two-day event that includes a 45-minute private lesson each morning, followed by a 30-minute private lesson each afternoon, with alternating instructors.
 The entry fee includes snacks and lunch on both Saturday and Sunday.
+A camp dinner will be planned for Saturday night, for an additional fee, if there is enough interest.
 Overnight and day stabling is available at Apple Knoll Farm for an additional fee.

 Cost: